bparanj/crystal/electronics/book/basics/resistive-element.md

 5. **Power Rating**:
    - Resistors dissipate electrical energy as heat.
 The power rating, measured in watts (W), indicates how much power a resistor can safely dissipate without being damaged.

-Resistors are ubiquitous in electronic circuits and play a crucial role in controlling and managing electrical energy.